What Are Orthotic Inserts?

 If any of these patterns of pain sound familiar to you, it may be that a visit to the podiatrist in Brisbane is long overdue.
 Call us today to see if we can help you achieve immediate pain relief and long term correction.
 Wouldn’t it be nice to Walk Without Pain?

-Orthotic foot inserts are often prescribed for many different reasons.
-It could be that you have a foot deformity, and an orthotic insert will help to correct it.
+Custom orthotics are often prescribed for many different reasons.
+It could be that you have a foot deformity, and an orthotic foot insert will help to correct it.
 Or it could be to give you extra support or prevent further problems or injuries from occurring.

 At Walk Without Pain, the first thing we do is make a diagnosis so that we can be sure that we are giving you the correct and best treatment.
 If necessary, this could involve an X-ray or ultrasound, and we have ultrasound equipment ready to use at each of our practices.
 This immediately gives us the information we need for your diagnosis.